ohanhi/wtf/README.md

 ### Model Stores

 Vanilla Flux replaces the MVC mental model with Stores, Actions, and Dispatcher.
-Stores in Flux are different to Models in MVC because the latter starts with the letter M. Also, Stores provide you the mental model of, well, a "Store"!
+Stores in Flux are different to Models in MVC because the latter starts with the reactive letter M. Also, Stores provide you the mental model of, well, a "Store"!
 This makes it much easier to reason about what they actually do: *data flow* analogous to *economy flow* with commercial transactions.
 On the other hand, there is a property of MVC Models which Stores lack: the presence of a mental **model**.
 WTF provides you Stores as a mental **model** in which reasoning about becomes easier and effortless.
 There is an easy helper function (in fact, a `Funk`), which delivers you Model Stores.

 ```js
 const modelStoreCreator = Funk({